How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • stationary stage occurs 10-30 days after the appearance of the rash.
 At this stage, spots and rashes are covered with small scales of a pale or gray color;

-Treatment of psoriasis is a long, responsible process, the plan of which depends on the stage of the disease, the type of disease, the affected areas of the skin, the age of the patient.
+Treatment of psoriasis is a long, responsible process, the plan of which depends on the stage of the disease, the type of disease, the affected areas of the skin, and the age of the patient.
 There are many options and methods for treatment.

 Medications for psoriasis include: